maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 * Ignore non-latin characters (é, å, ß, etc)
 * Ignore the order the words are in

-These aren't the full-blown fuzzy algorithms that we'll be seeing later.
+These aren't the full-blown fuzzy algorithms that we'll see later.
 However combining these 'naive' approaches will often give you some pretty good matches.
 This approach tends to be relatively fast, too.

 Let's see an example: